-Once you have a password that the site will accept, test it with Troy Hunt’s Pwned Passwords site.
-Punching passwords into random web sites that test password strength isn’t a good idea because you don’t know if they’re saving them.
+Once you identify something that the site will accept, test it with Troy Hunt’s Pwned Passwords site.
+Punching possibilities you’re considering into random web sites that test password strength isn’t a good idea because you don’t know if they’re saving them.
 Troy Hunt is an internationally known and respected security researcher and developer from Australia who specializes in web site security and breaches.

-If Troy Hunt has the password you’re considering using, don’t use it.
+If Troy Hunt has the candidate you’re considering using, don’t use it.
 Come up with another one.
 Here’s how to create a good one.